RandomStudio/random-studio/src/pages/projects/a-studio-sun-system-with-light-artist-arnout-meijer.md

     ratio: 0
     marginTop: 70
     marginLeft: 0
-    caption: Does office light need to be static in order to work?
+    caption: How can a space connect with its surroundings?
+Can we use technology to craft something organic?
 How can we work with light as a material?
-Can we use technology to craft something organic?
-How can a space connect with its surroundings?
 With these questions in mind, we set out to build a lighting system that emulates the movement of the sun and the ever-evolving states of natural light that we were missing out on.
   - video:
       autoplay: false
       hasControls: false